Moving From the UK to Cyprus

 In the past, Cypriot university graduates chose to study abroad, but recently an education system shake-up has encouraged students to continue their studies in their home country.
 Even though there aren’t any free universities, the low tuition fees have made this island increasingly attractive to international students.
 However, there are government-funded scholarships on offer to international postgraduates based on academic merit, covering around 10% to 20% of fees.

-EU students don’t need a visa to study in Cyprus, but they must apply for a temporary residence permit from the Civil Registry and Migration Department.
+EU students moving to Cyprus for study don’t need a visa, but they must apply for a temporary residence permit from the Civil Registry and Migration Department.
 A little more is required for non-EU students who must apply for a student visa from their home country’s Cypriot embassy two to three months before the course starts.
 You’ll also have a visa interview and present additional documentation, including a medical check-up certificate, proof of financial support, and recommendation letters.
 Head over to CyprusVisa.eu for further information on the student visa requirements.

 Healthcare in Cyprus